Gogoro: History

 On April 21, 2021, Gogoro announced a strategic partnership with the world's top two-wheel vehicle maker, Hero MotoCorp, to roll out its Gogoro Network battery swapping in India.

 In December 2020, analyst firm Frost & Sullivan recognized Gogoro as the 2020 Global Company of the Year Award for the Swappable Battery Electric Scooter Market.

+In June 2024, the Castrol lubricants division of multinational oil giant BP announced plans to invest up to $50M in Gogoro.

+In September 2024, Gogoro's CEO and chairman Horace Luke had stepped down amid subsidy fraud allegations.

+On October 1, 2024, Taiwan's Ministry of Economic Affairs released its review conclusion and stated that there was insufficient evidence to determine that the reported vehicle model violated localization regulations.

 Gogoro Network

 The Gogoro Network is a modular battery swapping infrastructure designed to be deployed in cities for electric refueling of two-wheel vehicles like scooters, mopeds, and motorcycles.
 Riders would be able to swap out depleted batteries at a network of kiosks called GoStations for a monthly subscription fee.
 According to Gogoro, as of April 2021 in its pilot market of Taiwan, Gogoro Network had 370,000 riders and managed more than 175 million battery swaps, 265,000 per day, through its 2,000 GoStations.

 The Gogoro Smartscooter was the first vehicle to be integrated into the Gogoro Network in 2015.

-The network also includes the Powered by Gogoro Network program, through which other manufacturers of electric motor scooters can build scooters that utilize the Gogoro Network infrastructure.
-As of April 2021, Gogoro has seven vehicle maker partners, including Hero, Yamaha, Aeonmotor, PGO, eReady, eMOVING, and Gogoro.
+The network also includes the Powered by Gogoro Network (PBGN) program, through which other manufacturers of electric motor scooters can build scooters that utilize the Gogoro Network infrastructure.
+Gogoro has several vehicle maker partners participating in PBGN, including: